Audi A3 Common Problems and Solutions

 Problem:

-You may have noticed that when you are driving over speed bumps, or rough surfaces, that there is a knocking noise coming from the suspension.
+You may have noticed that when you are driving over speed bumps or rough surfaces, there is a knocking noise coming from the suspension.
 This problem is usually caused by the track rod ends being broken.

 Solution:

-Fitting replacement track rod ends will fix the problem.
+Replacing the track rod ends will resolve the issue.

 Difficulty level